 A good candidate experience doesn’t just benefit the candidate — it can also be advantageous for recruiting teams and companies in the long run.
 Here is what can happen when you follow a winning recruitment process that results in a positive experience for the applicants you attract:

-In contrast, a bad experience may lead to unhappy employees, higher churn rates, scathing reviews on third-party sites, a weaker talent pool and lost business.
-So, creating an exceptional experience during the hiring process is important to your company’s long-term success.
+In contrast, a bad experience may lead to unhappy employees, higher churn rates, scathing reviews on third-party sites, a weaker talent pool, and lost business.
+The bottom line? creating an exceptional experience during the hiring process is important to your company’s long-term success.

-Additionally, strive for an omnichannel experience with a simple, mobile-friendly application form that caters to digitally-savvy job seekers.
-The form should also be short and to-the-point.
+Additionally, strive for an omnichannel experience with a simple, mobile-friendly application form that caters to digitally savvy job seekers.
+The form should also be short and to the point.
 Younger emerging professionals typically expect applications to take 15 minutes or fewer, according to research by the Center for Generational Kinetics.
-This means they simply want to upload their resume file, type in their basic contact information and perhaps answer a few questions.
-Instead of requiring that candidates manually input their employment history, educational background and other credentials, recruiters can embrace automation tools like applicant tracking systems to complete more in-depth screening and filtering tasks.
+This means they simply want to upload their resume file, type in their basic contact information, and perhaps answer a few questions.
+Instead of requiring that candidates manually input their employment history, educational background, and other credentials, recruiters can embrace automation tools like applicant tracking systems to complete more in-depth screening and filtering tasks.

-If you Don’t set expectations with each candidate, they will come up with their own expectations for the recruitment process, hiring timeline, job duties and more.
+If you don’t set expectations with each candidate, they will come up with their own expectations for the recruitment process, hiring timeline, job duties, and more.
 This can lead to disappointment and even resentment.
 According to an industry study by Talent Board, candidate resentment has increased by 40% since 2016.
 To avoid turning out disappointed or disgruntled applicants, be clear about what they can expect from your recruiting team.
 At each touchpoint, let job seekers know when you will follow up.
 Then, stick to your plan by providing status updates over the phone or with follow-up emails — even if all you can say is that there’s no good news to share just yet.

 Recruitment marketing is one of the most helpful recruiting strategies for showing off your company’s values and culture.
-Start using social media and your company’s blog to share employee-generated content, re-cap important events or company-wide initiatives and provide glimpses into office life.
+Start using social media and your company’s blog to share employee-generated content, re-cap important events or company-wide initiatives, and provide glimpses into office life.
 This type of content isn’t trivial; in fact, it demonstrates what your team values and what kind of employer you are.
 Also, during the interview experience, engage candidates in discussions of values and culture.
 Show them around your workspace, introduce team members and follow up with resources that further illustrate your company culture.